Derek Gladwin

 Empathy Education: Intersectional Approaches to Youth & Civic Engagement (2021)

-Collaborator for research with the Beacon Fellow, Prof. Pat Dolan (UNESCO Chair in Children, Youth, and Civic Engagement)
+Collaboration with and hosting the Beacon Fellow, Prof. Pat Dolan (UNESCO Chair in Children, Youth, and Civic Engagement), to advance research in empathy education.

 Funding: Ireland Canada University Foundation (Co-PI)